As an Employee in NJ, Can You Be Terminated (Fired) Without Cause?

 Even where there is an employment contract, if it does not specify a period of time that the employment will last, the agreement is presumed to be of indefinite duration, and therefore, terminable at will by either party.

-Thus, when employment in New Jersey is not for a definite term and there is no contractual or statutory restriction on the right of termination, an employer may lawfully discharge an employee whenever and for whatever cause – so long as that cause or reason is not discriminatory or against public policy.
-If in violation of the foregoing sentence, the employer is subject to legal redress.
+Thus, when employment in New Jersey is not for a definite period of time and there is no contractual or statutory restriction on the right of termination, an employer may lawfully discharge an employee whenever and for whatever reason (aka) cause – so long as that cause or reason is not discriminatory or against public policy.
+If in violation of the foregoing sentence, the employer is potentially subject to legal consequences.

 As I mentioned earlier, there are some restrictions and limitations on employers and the employment “at will” doctrine in NJ.
-On this page, I intend to briefly discuss with you those exceptions to the “at-will doctrine” of NJ employment law because of unlawful discrimination.
-I will cover these topics and more later on in this website.
+On this page, I intend to briefly discuss with you those exceptions to the “at-will doctrine” under NJ employment law because of unlawful discrimination.

 Wrongful Discharge and Termination of Employment